Amendment to Montreal Protocol aims to slow global warming: McKenna

 During a news conference, Mulroney said he expects U.S. President Donald Trump to eventually change the way he sees a number of issues like the environment.

-"You know you come into office with certain set views and then a strange thing happens – reality intrudes, in trade, the environment, taxes and so on," Mulroney said.
+"You know you come into office with certain set views and then a strange thing happens – reality intrudes, in trade, the environment, taxes and so on," he said.

 "I think that he'll be moved by the realities of governing and the need to maintain excellent relations with his neighbours and this will have an impact on the decisions he makes."